-The annual Mount Holyoke College Senior Symposium will be held on Friday, April 11, 2014.
-Students will share the projects, scholarly research, and intellectual passions that they have brought to their year of independent research and 395-course work.
+The annual Mount Holyoke College Senior Symposium will be held on Friday, April 17, 2015.
+Students will share the projects, scholarly research, and intellectual passions that they have brought to their year of independent research, 395-course work, or other course work that demonstrates depth of research and analysis during their senior year.
 The emphasis is on the subjects that you, our seniors, have chosen to study and the ways in which your questions, theories, and conclusions about your projects have evolved during this academic year.

 The Weissman Center helps to coordinate the symposium.
 Please review the following information and guidelines.
 If you have any questions, do not hesitate to contact us at the Center at 413-538-3071.